Contact Michael for finance, operations, and human resources.

 Contact Charles for South Arts' strategy and partnerships.

-Charles Phaneuf is an arts leader who has helped grow a variety of organizations, small and large, with a particular emphasis on community engagement, inclusion, and financial sustainability.
+Charles Phaneuf is an arts leader who has helped grow a variety of organizations, small and large, with a particular emphasis on strategy, fundraising, community engagement, and financial sustainability.

-Charles has been named Tar Heel of the Week by the News and Observer (2018) and 40 Under 40 by the Triangle Business Journal (2014).
-He was selected as one of 19 People for 2019 by the Independent Weekly.
-He currently serves on the board of directors of Arts North Carolina, on the community committee of Dix Park, and is a past chair of the Friends of the Gregg Museum at NC State.
+Charles was named to the 40 Under 40 list by the Triangle Business Journal in 2014, and Tar Heel of the Week by the News and Observer in 2018.
+He was selected as one of 19 People for 2019 by the Independent Weekly, and a Hull Fellow by Philanthropy Southeast in 2023.
+He currently serves on the board of directors of Arts North Carolina, on the Steering Committee of the National Coalition for Arts Preparedness & Emergency Response, and is a past chair of the Friends of the Gregg Museum at NC State.
 He enjoys biking, golf and playing music, often with his wife Emily, who is also a musician.

 Contact Dmitry for finance, accounting, accounts payable, and office management.